If you moved into an aged care home before 1 July 2014, you may have paid an accommodation bond to your aged care home provider.

 How to make a complaint

-If you have any concerns about your accommodation bond agreement, bond amounts or bond refund, there are two ways you can make a complaint:
+If you have any concerns about accommodation bonds, there are two ways you can make a complaint:

 - speak to the manager at your aged care home about your concerns